prioritize backfill of metadata pools, automatically

 If size is difficult to determine, PG count might be a proxy for size - typically the largest pools have higher PG counts.

-#2 Updated by Ben England 10 months ago
+#2 Updated by Ben England over 2 years ago

 is backfill any different than recovery priority?
 If not, should it be?
 By "backfill" I mean the emergency situation where you lose replicas of an object , whereas by "recovery" I mean that you restore an OSD to operational state and bring data back onto it, but the data is already at proper level of replication.

-#3 Updated by Ben England 10 months ago
+#3 Updated by Ben England over 2 years ago

 Also, this ceph command requires the operator to do it, the point of the tracker is that this should be default behavior, does anyone disagree with that?
 If people agree, where does this get implemented?
 For example, rook.io seems like the wrong place, because anything that isn't a kubernetes cluster won't benefit and this default has nothing to do with Kubernetes.

-#5 Updated by David Zafman 10 months ago
+#5 Updated by David Zafman over 2 years ago

 Recovery is also about restoring objects to the right level of replication.
 Because the log is known to represent a complete picture of the contents, it is used to identify the objects that need recovery.
 Backfill is considered another form of recovery.
 In that case the log isn't enough and we must iterate all objects on all replicas to find the objects to be restored.